Hone logo

 Problem Description

-Your task is to create a TypeScript type, Fibonacci<N>, that calculates the Nth Fibonacci number at compile time.
+You are tasked with creating a TypeScript type Fibonacci<N extends number> that calculates the nth Fibonacci number, where N is a number type.
 The Fibonacci sequence is defined as follows:

 • F(0) = 0